AqsaChauhdary/Samson-Game/README.md

 # Samson Adventure
 A simple platformer game built with HTML, CSS, and vanilla JavaScript.
 # How to Play
-Start Game: Click or tap the Start button to begin the game.
+Start Game: Press any key To Start the Game.
 <br>
 Repeat Sequence: Click or tap the colored panels in the exact order they flashed.
 <br>